Preliminary: Arithmetic Coding

 Arithmetic Coding

 Arithmetic coding is not a symbol-by-symbol coding scheme.
-Instead, messages are directly assigned binary expansions that are precise enough to uniquely identify them.
+Instead, each possible messages is assigned a binary expansions that is precise enough to uniquely identify it.

 The same way every binary sequence corresponds to a finite interval of code-space by nesting divisions by 2 in the unit interval: